October 1, 2015

 The college encourages the reporting of all on-campus criminal activities, injuries, fires, and illnesses.
 Security staff document all reported incidents and refer significant crimes against persons and property to the Tacoma Police Department.
 Security administrators and Student Affairs staff investigate on-campus crimes involving students.
 Student Affairs staff sanction students when appropriate.
 The Tacoma Police Department may investigate on-campus incidents involving students and non-students.

 The college makes clear that its student conduct process is independent of criminal or civil proceedings.
 The college advises students to pursue criminal charges or civil action against perpetrators of crimes on campus.
-The student conduct process can be reviewed at /student-life/dean-of-students-office/student-conduct/
+Review the student conduct process.

 Puget Sound Security staff members receive enforcement authority for campus rules and regulations from the college.
 Security staff members work closely with the Tacoma Police Department.
 On-duty staff members carry radios that allow direct communication with City Emergency Services.
 Tacoma Police provide police services on campus.
 They are summoned to assist, make arrests, and investigate criminal matters as appropriate.
 Security staff members do not routinely arrest suspects without the assistance of Tacoma Police.
 Tacoma Police officers patrol the campus vicinity on a routine basis and maintain communication with on-duty Security staff.